Home

 Things are moving ahead on the 1965 Mustang Restoration.
 Part 4 covers removing, cleaning and sandblasting the Mustang's inner fenders and suspension.

-This is the time to find any hidden problems such as rust, poorly done previous repairs and repair them.
+This is also the time to find any hidden problems such as rust, poorly done previous repairs and repair them.

 1965 Mustang Outer Fender Removal